The application deadline is January 15, 2018, 11:00pm CST.

 - Test scores have to be received by the admission deadline of January 15, 2018.

 - Students admitted on limited status will be required to take an English Placement Test (EPT) http://www.linguistics.illinois.edu/students/placement/ shortly after arrival on campus.
 Depending on the results of this test, Limited Status students may be asked to take additional English as a Second Language (ESL) classes.
-Please be aware that ESL courses do not count toward agree requirements.
+Please be aware that ESL courses do not count toward the degree requirements.

 Financial Aid and Funding